March 9, 2019

 We see another condition in humans that shares similarities with SARD dogs called Congenital Adrenal Hyperplasia (CAH).
-Specifically, it’s a version called “non-classic CAH due to 11-beta-hydroxylase deficiency”.
+Specifically, it’s a version called “Adult-onset CAH due to 11-beta hydroxylase type 1”.
 In this condition the adrenal glands become enlarged as they fail to produce cortisol.
 The result is a rise in adrenal sex hormones just as we see in SARD dogs.
 Management consists of low-dose cortisol replacement.

 As the name implies, CAH is a congenital disease and is often apparent at birth.
 I might have used this terminology to illustrate and explain adrenal dysfunction in SARD dogs.
 But veterinarians said, “CAH is congenital.
 These dogs were not born with SARD!”
 And the discussion was ended.